 “Feel the freedom!”
 That’s the mission statement behind the American Association for Nude Recreation (AANR), a not-for-profit group based in Kissimmee, Florida.
-For more than 85 years, the AANR has helped hundreds of thousands of nudists find like minds and safe spaces for wholesome, clothes-free fun.
+Since 1931, the AANR has helped hundreds of thousands of nudists find like minds and safe spaces for wholesome, clothes-free fun.

 Those curious about nudist gatherings might wonder how social interactions differ when one or both parties are unencumbered by clothing.
 To find out, we asked Carolyn Hawkins, the public relations coordinator for the AANR and a frequent presence at Kissimmee’s Cypress Cove Nudist Resort.
 Here are a few things to keep in mind should you ever find yourself on “nakation.”